Skip to main content

 Trade HIP-4 Markets with Quicknode

-This section walks through everything you need to go from zero to live trades on a HIP-4 market: approving the builder fee, verifying your setup, discovering active markets, reading and streaming the orderbook, acquiring USDH, and placing your first order.
+This section walks through everything you need to go from zero to live trades on a HIP-4 market: approving the builder fee, verifying your setup, discovering active markets, reading and streaming the orderbook, and placing your first order.

-The guide examples repository contains seven standalone scripts, each covering a specific aspect of working with HIP-4.
+The guide examples repository contains six standalone scripts, each covering a specific aspect of working with HIP-4.
 You can follow along with the key excerpts below to understand each concept, or clone the full repo and run the scripts one by one to see live output from your own wallet.

 Get the Example Code